bokwoon95/sq2/docs/docs.md

     - You no longer have to hardcode tables and columns as raw strings (even [ORMs](https://gorm.io/docs/query.html#Conditions) are guilty of this).
 - **Bidirectional Schema definition**
     - Code-generate table structs from your database (database-first).
-    - Generate DDL from your table structs (code-first).
+    - Generate SQL commands (DDL) from your table structs (code-first).
         - DDL generation is idempotent, missing tables and columns are added as needed.
     - What is supported: schemas, tables, columns, constraints, indexes, (materialized) views, triggers, functions, extensions, enums
 - **Uses Go generics for data fetching**
-    - Data mapping is built on [callback mapper functions](#)
+    - Data mapping is built on [callback mapper functions](#) which can return any type.
-    - [FetchOne/FetchSlice](#) are generic fetch functions that return whatever the callback mapper function returns
+    - Whatever type a  mapper functions is automatically returned by the generic functions [FetchOne and FetchSlice](#).
 - **Faithful emulation of each SQL dialect**
     - Each dialect has its own query builder that can leverage dialect-specific syntax.
     - This does not mean that queries are not portable: queries are as portable as the SQL that you write.